samsch/samuelscheiderich.com/source/_posts/2018-08-31-how-to-setup-webpack-v4.md

 When you run this, instead of just building and exiting, Webpack continues to run, and any time you make a change and save a file that is being bundled, the bundle will get rebuilt.

+If you are still running `http-server` (or another static file server from `dist/`), you will need to refresh the page after you save your files.

+> You can setup [LiveReload plugin](https://www.npmjs.com/package/webpack-livereload-plugin) which can refresh the page for you when your bundle is rebuilt.
+You should make sure you only do this for development.
+[Setting up development-only Webpack config]().

 ## Dev Server (use webpack-dev-server)

 If you don't have a local file server to serve `dist/` with, you can use webpack-dev-server, which combines Webpack with a small file server that has useful development features.